 However, the 316 grade possesses an added layer of protection in the form of molybdenum, an element not present in the 304 variant.
 Molybdenum enhances the steel's resistance to corrosive elements, especially chlorides, which are often found in harsh marine and industrial environments.
 This makes the 316 grade particularly suited to tasks that demand a higher level of durability and corrosion resistance, marking a key distinction between the two grades.

 Understanding the differences between 304 and 316 stainless steel grades is essential when considering their application.
 While 304 offers cost-effective corrosion resistance for general use, 316 provides superior resistance in harsher environments, albeit at a higher cost.
-These differences mean that each type is suitable for specific scenarios.
+These differences mean that each type is suitable for specific scenarios and by leveraging CNC Steel Machining Services, you can produce precise stainless steel parts.

 Q: Can I use 304 stainless steel in a marine environment?